|

 GUINEVERE: French form of

-smooth."
-Arthurian legend name of the wife of King
+this is the name of the queen consort of King

 GÜLISTAN: